 Most visitors to New Zealand choose to visit Milford Sound on a day trip from Queenstown.
 Whilst it may be a popular and time-saving option, in my opinion, it is not the best one.

 If you have a bit more time and are travelling around New Zealand for at least 4 weeks, try to spend one night in Milford Sound.
 You will be positively surprised how quiet this place becomes after the crowd of daily visitors leave.
 It will give you an awesome chance to truly appreciate the immensity and beauty of the Fjord.

-Whilst there is vast array of bus tours going out of Queenstown and Te Anau, which are the nearest towns I think self driving is the way to go.
+Whilst there is a vast array of bus tours going out of Queenstown and Te Anau, which are the nearest towns I think self-driving is the way to go.

 Make sure to stay overnight in Milford Sound, catch the sunset and if you are lucky see the calm Fjord in the early morning with its peaks reflecting in the water.